 - Carol Strickland – Efland, NC

-Registration fee is $25 before October 1, $30 as of October 1.
+Registration fee is $25 before September 1, $30 as of September 1.
 A student rate of $20 is available (you must present your student ID at check-in).
+We also have a “pay what you can” option.
 Online payments are subject to a small processing fee.

 Paint it Orange is a perfect way to support the local arts community and have your business participate in a fun event!
 New this year, all sponsors will receive an invitation to the Awards Reception & Preview Party, giving you the first opportunity to view this year’s work.
 Click here to view this year’s sponsor package!